-Two other good examples of researcher mobility through the Kavli IPMU, those are:
+Other good examples of researcher mobility through the Kavli IPMU, those are:

-- 1. One mathematician came to the Kavli IPMU as a postdoc after having received Ph.D. from UC Berkeley and a teaching experience as a lecturer at MIT.
+- 1. One mathematician, Scott Carnahan, came to the Kavli IPMU as a postdoc after having received Ph.D. from UC Berkeley and a teaching experience as a lecturer at MIT.
 After two years of research at the Kavli IPMU, he was appointed as a tenure-track assistant professor at Tsukuba University. - 2.
 Another case is a new idea to stimulate the researcher's mobility, based on the agreement between TRIUMF and the Kavli IPMU.
 For the first five years, an applicant can work in the both laboratories with a certain job effort as a tenure-track.
 After five years, an applicant can choose one of the laboratories for a permanent position.
-In 2013, one prominent postdoc won this new position and started research under the condition of 75% at the Kavli IPMU and the rest at TRIUMF.
+In 2013, one prominent postdoc, Mark Hartz, won this new position and started research under the condition of 75% at the Kavli IPMU and the rest at TRIUMF. - 3.
+A former Kavli IPMU postdoc and mathematician, Marcus Werner, obtained Hakubi assistant professor position in Kyoto University, contributing to globalization of Japanese academia. - 4.
+Another former Kavli IPMU postdoc, Ivan Ip, became an assistant professor in the Department of Mathematics in Kyoto University.